journey-ad/Moe-Counter/README.md

 3. `{&length}`: Number between `1-10` (default: `7`) or string `auto`
 4. `{&add}`: Controls whether make the counter count or not (default: `1`)

+Make a pull request to add your id in `ids.json` to use the free public counter.
 Recommend to use `user:usage` like string as ID for better management and potential issue tracking.

 **API Endpoints**